Skip to content

 Wedding Invitation Etiquette

 Modern invitation etiquette blends timeless conventions with practical flexibility.
-You no longer need to follow every rule from Emily Post, but understanding the foundations helps you make intentional choices about where to follow tradition and where to put your own spin.
+You no longer need to follow every rule from Emily Post — hand-calligraphed inner envelopes and formal titles for every guest are optional, not mandatory.
+But understanding the traditional foundations helps you make intentional choices about where to follow convention (formal wording for a black-tie affair) and where to put your own spin (a casual illustrated postcard for a backyard barbecue wedding).
+The key is consistency: your invitation style should match your wedding style so guests are not surprised when they arrive.

 Step-by-Step Guide